nixys/nxs-marketplace-ansible/databases/memcached/README.md

-An Ansible role that install JDK.
+An Ansible role that configure Memcached in standalone mode.

 ## Supported distributions